 Review content shouldn’t contain links, offers or calls-to-action to restricted or prohibited items such as firearms, tobacco, pharmaceutical items, medical devices or alcohol.
-Coupon codes, discount offers or contact information to purchase restricted items also isn’t permitted.
+Coupon codes, discount offers or contact information to purchase restricted items also aren’t permitted.

-Content that infringes copyright, depicts sexual abuse, includes banned products such as illegal drugs or trafficked animal products, depicts violence or is related to terrorist groups is prohibited.
+Content that infringes copyright depicts sexual abuse, includes banned products such as illegal drugs or trafficked animal products, depicts violence or is related to terrorist groups is prohibited.

 How to flag reviews which conflict with Google content guidelines

-You can request to remove a Google review which contravenes its policies.
+You can request to remove a Google review that contravenes its policies.
 To do this, log in to Google My Business, either from the app or from your desktop.
 Find the review that you wish to bring to Google’s attention and click ‘flag as inappropriate’.
 It can take several days for the review to be checked so you’ll need to wait before logging back in to see if the review in question has been removed.